 6. Install a Soft-Top Roof, or Remove It Completely

-The smooth surface of a thin sheet roof, whether it is made out of metal or plastic, will echo the sound straight back into the cab.
+The smooth surface of a thin sheet roof, whether made of metal or plastic, tends to reflect the sound directly back into the cab, amplifying the noise.

 Soft roofs are not as durable, but their more porous surface will break the sound waves, reducing the noise.